lindacom/Laravel/COMPLETED-PROJECTS/shopping-cart/README.md

 ----------------------

 1. ProductController
+2. userController

 Create the routes
 -----------------
-Create a route in the web.php file pointing to the index action of the ProductController
+Create url routes in the routes > web.php file.

 Functionality
 =============